ouya/docs/wave.md

 ### WaveSampleBrowser

-A sample browser created in the Wave Engine - http://wave.blob.core.windows.net/$root/WaveSampleBrowser.zip
+The Wave Engine has a browser to see all the demo samples - http://wave.blob.core.windows.net/$root/WaveSampleBrowser.zip